 - Personal License: To sell alcohol yourself, or authorise others on your premises do so, you’ll need a personal license.
 For a personal license you must first get a qualification for an accredited provider.
 Once qualified, you should legally declare yourself a designated premises supervisor (DPS).
 A DPS must always hold a personal license, is responsible for sales and supply of alcohol and first point of contact with police or local government.

-Hiring the right staff at your restaurant is critical to success.
+Hiring the right staff at your pub is critical to success.
 Rude and unhappy staff will scare customers away; cordial staff will drive repeat business and create regulars.

 For that reason, hire staff with a certain amount of magnetism.
 After all, patrons should feel welcome and comfortable at your pub.
 Emphasise this point when hiring and training your staff.